Mike Jackson (British Army officer): Retirement

-Personal life
+Personal life and death

 Jackson married while at university in 1966.
 The marriage produced two children (Amanda and Mark) before ending in a divorce in the early 1980s.
 He married again in 1985, to Sarah (née Coombe), whom he met when they debated the Falklands War at a dinner party in 1984.
 The couple had a son, Tom, in 1990.
 Jackson's daughter Amanda is a mother of four.
 Mark Jackson joined the Army and served under his father's command in Kosovo.
-He also served in Sierra Leone and Afghanistan, eventually reaching the rank of major, but left the Army in 2002 after being seriously injured in a civilian parachuting accident two years earlier.
-He now works as an artist and sculptor.

 Jackson was well known for having large bags under his eyes, which he had surgically removed shortly after his retirement.
 He stated that it was a matter of "vision, not vanity", as the bags had been impairing his sight.
-Jackson lists his interests as music, reading, travel, skiing, and tennis.
+Jackson listed his interests as music, reading, travel, skiing, and tennis.
+He was also known for his rich, gravelly voice, described as "fine-tuned by whisky and cheroots".

+Jackson died from prostate cancer on 15 October 2024, at the age of 80.